Quasi-maximum likelihood estimation for scalable ARMA models: Simulation studies

-Table \ref{tab_ARE} reports the values of $\text{ARE}(\widehat{\bm \alpha}_{1}, \widehat{\bm \alpha}_{2})$ under DGP2(a) and DGP2(b) with different settings for $\Theta$ and $\Sigma_0$.
-We can see that the ARE is equal to $1$ when $\Sigma_0 = I_N$, which is consistent to the asymptotic equivalence between the LSE $\widehat{\bm \alpha}_{1}$ and QMLE $\widehat{\bm \alpha}_{2}$ in Proposition \ref{thmcompare_efficient}($i$).
-However, the ARE decreases when the off-diagonal elements of $\Sigma_0$ increase (i.e. $\Sigma_0$ gets farther away from a diagonal matrix).
+Table \ref{tab_ARE} presents $\text{ARE}(\widehat{\bm \alpha}_{LS}, \widehat{\bm \alpha})$ under DGP3(a) and DGP3(b) with different settings for $\Theta$ and $\Sigma_0$.
+It can be observed that the ARE is almost one when $\Sigma_0 = I_N$, which confirms the asymptotic equivalence between the QMLE and LSE for this case established in Proposition \ref{thmcompare_efficient}($i$).
+By contrast, the ARE decreases as the off-diagonal elements of $\Sigma_0$ increase.
 This implies that the concurrent correlation between components of $\bm \varepsilon_{0t}$ will lead to efficiency gain of the QMLE relative to the LSE.
-Moreover, when $\Sigma_0$ is not proportional to an identity matrix, the relative efficiency gain of QMLE to LSE also increases as $\lambda$ or $\gamma$ gets larger.
-This is consistent with the finding for the univariate ARMA model in \cite{brockwell2009time} that the efficiency gain of MLE to LSE is more significant, when the roots of the MA characteristic equation are closer to the unit root.
+Moreover, when $\Sigma_0$ is not proportional to an identity matrix, the efficiency gain of the QMLE over the LSE becomes slightly more pronounced as $\lambda$ or $\gamma$ increases.
+This observation aligns with the finding for univariate ARMA models in \cite{brockwell2009time}, which states that the efficiency gain of the MLE over the LSE becomes more significant as the roots of the MA characteristic equation move closer to the unit circle.